 The risk management system established by the Manager, which encompasses the ERM framework and risk management processes, is dynamic and evolves with the business.
 The Manager identifies key risks, assesses their likelihood and impact on MPACT's business and establishes mitigating controls.
 The information is maintained in a risk register that is reviewed and updated regularly.
-The Manager, supported by the Sponsor's RM department, also conducts control self-assessment (CSA) on an annual basis to ensure that key risks are being effectively managed.
-The CSA programme also serves to raise risk awareness and foster risk and control ownership.
+The Manager, supported by the Sponsor's Risk Management ("RM") department, also conducts Risk and Control Self-Assessment ("RCSA") on an annual basis to ensure that key risks are being effectively managed.
+The RCSA programme also serves to raise risk awareness and foster risk and control ownership.

-The Manager's policies and procedures relating to risk management can be found on pages 182 to 185 of this Annual Report.
+The Manager's policies and procedures relating to risk management can be found on pages 129 to 132 of this Annual Report.